lmri-met/.github/profile/README.md

-# LMRI: Ionizing Radiation Metrology Laboratory
+# LMRI-Met: Ionizing Radiation Metrology Laboratory

 ## About the LMRI